cjnovak98/ocp4-disconnected-config/docs/vm-migration-notes.md

 4.5 Select `Virtualization` --> `VirtualMachines` in the left navigation menu

-4.6 Ensure the project is set to `dcgs-vms` at the top
+4.6 Ensure the project is set to `YOUR_PROJECT` at the top

 4.7 You should see a list of your migrated virtual machines on this screen and be able to click on them to manage them.